-Residents will share in the new social and community infrastructure, access to a range of housing types, new schools at Oakfield and Goodmayes, improved health and well-being and quality of life, improvements to open spaces, as well as new employment opportunities, ensuring that the positive benefits of the regeneration and investment reach all residents of the borough.
+Residents will share in the new social and community infrastructure, have access to a range of housing types, new schools, improved health and wellbeing and quality of life, improvements to open spaces, as well as new employment opportunities, ensuring that the positive benefits of the regeneration and investment reach all residents of the borough.
 Redbridge will take advantage of the opportunities provided by its excellent transport linkages to central London.